juei-dev/adsbmonitor/README.md

 Dec 15th, 2021:
   - Added glide range marker lines to the map for selected aircraft in assumption of 1:15 glide-ratio and using ac current altitude.
 Range marker angle is +-45 degrees from the ac current track.
 So a very rough estimate of all-engine failure absolute maximum glide range for bigger commercial aircraft (having glide ratios of 1:15 - 1:20).
 Also fixed bug with A4-A6 category aircraft selection from the map (mouse click should select those a bit better now).

+Dec 16th, 2021:
+  - Added fifth "map" as blank map.
+When displaying the blank map, the distance circles are added per each 100km up to 400km.

 ## Current features